kevicency/FI-api/README.md

 npm test && grunt watch
 ```

-This runs all unit tests in the project.
-There is also `grunt test:integration`
-which runs the integration tests.
-These tests require valid Twitter API keys to work
+There is also `grunt test:integration` which runs the integration tests.
+These tests require valid API keys to work
-(see below) though.
+though.

-During active development you might want to use `grunt watch` which runs the
-test on every filechange